microchip-pic-avr-examples/dspic33e-code-examples/dspic33e-intr-in-aux-flash/README.md

 This example demonstrates how to handle interrupts in auxiliary flash.
 Timer1 interrupt is used to demonstrate this.

-aux_int.s 	- 	contains the default ISR for all interrupts in Aux flash init_timer1.c	-	initialise timer 1 interrupt main.c		-	contains main and ISR for timer 1
+aux_int.s 	- 	contains the default ISR for all interrupts in Aux flash <br/>
+init_timer1.c	-	initialise timer 1 interrupt<br/>
+main.c		-	contains main and ISR for timer 1<br/>

 To use this example in your project, include the aux_int.s file.